Skip to main content

 Trauma-informed pedagogy concerns how teaching takes the impacts of trauma on individuals into consideration.

-This project’s goal is to understand what is working well and what could be improved in terms of trauma-informed pedagogy (the method and practice of teaching) in higher education.
-We want to help people who have experienced trauma to thrive in higher education.
+The goal of this project is to understand the current evidence base, what is working well and what could be improved in terms of trauma-informed approaches in higher education (TIA-HE).
+It aims to build knowledge, collaborations, and practice that supports people who have experienced trauma to engage with and thrive through higher education.

 Team members